-That included department chair Margarita Dubocovich, who invited Evely to shadow a PhD candidate in her lab before joining it.
+That included Margarita Dubocovich, who invited Evely to shadow a PhD candidate in her lab before joining it.

 “Shadowing was a great way to introduce me to the lab because I learned a lot of basic lab processes and procedures,” Evely says.

-Thanks to Dubocovich’s thoughtful mentoring, Evely has learned to troubleshoot her projects.
+Thanks to Dubocovich’s thoughtful mentoring, Evely learned to troubleshoot her projects.

-“Dr. Dubocovich is always asking me what I’m doing, and she’ll sit down with me so we can work through problems I encounter.
-She’s great about helping me come up with my next plan in the lab.”
+“Dr. Dubocovich always asked me what I was doing, and she’d sit down with me to can work through problems I encountered.
+She was great about helping me come up with my next plan in the lab.”

-“As a student athlete, I really appreciate that,” adds Evely, a coxswain for the UB women’s rowing team.
-“I don’t know how I would get through the day if I didn’t plan and stay organized.”
+“As a student athlete, I really appreciated that,” added Evely, who was a coxswain for the UB women’s rowing team.
+“I didn’t know how I would get through the day if I didn’t plan and stay organized.”

 Impressed by the diversity of the department’s research and the faculty’s enthusiasm for their work, Evely declared her major in pharmacology and toxicology during her junior year.